 - Identification of viral RNA from pooled barcoded patient samples that can be scaled up to the population level.

 Existing point of care (POC) testing devices that work with nasal and throat swabs, already provide rapid test results in critical settings such as hospitals.
 We believe our technology may help lower the cost of POC testing even further and simplify sample collection by adding saliva as an option.
 In addition, the sequencing based component of our testing strategy that pools multiple patient samples could help increase the scalability of NGS-based diagnostic approaches being considered.

 The COVID-19 pandemic has caused significant loss of life as well as widespread economic hardship across the world.
-In lieu of an effective vaccine, rapid identification, quarantine, and treatment of infected individuals would allow governments to ease lockdown measures without increasing rates of infection and mortality.
+Alongside effective vaccination programmes, rapid identification, quarantine, and treatment of infected individuals will allow governments to reopen societies without increasing rates of infection and mortality.

 Priority patent applications filed in UK.
 The Wellcome Sanger Institute is offering non-exclusive licenses to its IPR.
-Licences will be free for research on, and diagnosis of COVID-19.
+Licenses will be free for research on, and diagnosis of COVID-19.